+VLFBERHT+ | Automotive

 CHAIN

 A 5% uncertainty introduced at perception grows to 18% uncertainty by the time it reaches the planning layer.
-Multi-model chains are epistemic amplifiers.
+Multi-model chains amplify errors.
 Each handoff degrades quality.
 By the time a flawed input reaches actuator commands, its origin is invisible to output-layer monitors.

 Risk 03